LiliaFramework/Lilia/documentation/docs/about/index.md

 # Framework Overview

-Lilia is an open-source Garry's Mod roleplay framework for servers that need persistent characters, structured factions, inventory-driven gameplay, administration tools, and room for custom schema logic.
-It is built for server owners who want a dependable production base and developers who want to spend their time on setting-specific systems instead of rebuilding common roleplay infrastructure.
+Lilia is an open-source Garry's Mod roleplay framework for servers that want persistent characters, groups, inventories, admin tools, and room for custom content.
+It gives you a strong base to start from so you can spend more time shaping your server and less time rebuilding common systems.

-This section is the orientation layer for the docs.
-Start here when you are planning a server, evaluating whether Lilia fits your addon stack, or preparing a schema project.
+This section is the best place to start if you are planning a server, checking whether Lilia fits your addons, or getting ready to build a schema.

 ## Recommended Reading Order